ryanas97/pweb/bookreview/README.md

 	`$ py manage.py runserver 9000`

 ### 4. Open in the browser
-Run this command in your browser:
+Run this url in the browser:
 	```
 	http://127.0.0.1:9000/
 	```